nw-0712/nw-project2/README.md

 After a game round is over, the user must be allowed to restart the new game round without reloading the page.

 Project Goals
-a.
-Bring your own idea(s) to life, based on providing value to users to address a specific real or imagined need.<br/>
+* Bring your own idea(s) to life, based on providing value to users to address a specific real or imagined need.<br/>
-b.
-Use the relevant project assessment criteria as a guide to the minimum required functionality.<br/>
+* Use the relevant project assessment criteria as a guide to the minimum required functionality.<br/>
-c.
-Test a front-end web application through the development, implementation and deployment stages<br/>
+* Test a front-end web application through the development, implementation and deployment stages<br/>
-d.
-A fully functioning, well-documented game.<br/>
+* A fully functioning, well-documented game.<br/>
-e.
-Deploy a Front-End web application to a Cloud platform.<br/>
+* Deploy a Front-End web application to a Cloud platform.<br/>
-f.
-Demonstrate and document the development process through a version control system such as GitHub.<br/>
+* Demonstrate and document the development process through a version control system such as GitHub.<br/>
-g.
-Implement Front-End interactivity, using core JavaScript, JavaScript libraries or frameworks.<br/>
+* Implement Front-End interactivity, using core JavaScript, JavaScript libraries or frameworks.<br/>

 Epics & user stories<br/>
-As a user I want the ability to click the 'Start Game' button and be tkaen to the game page<br/>
+* As a user I want the ability to click the 'Start Game' button and be tkaen to the game page<br/>
-As a user I want the ability to interact with the tiles in the grid layout and be able to click on tiles to see if there is a mtach or no match<br/>
+* As a user I want the ability to interact with the tiles in the grid layout and be able to click on tiles to see if there is a mtach or no match<br/>
-As a user I want the ability to to see how many moves I have left in the game<br/> As a user I want the ability to see the amount of time left via the timer on the tiop of the grid layout<br/>
+* As a user I want the ability to to see how many moves I have left in the game<br/>
+* As a user I want the ability to see the amount of time left via the timer on the tiop of the grid layout<br/>
-As a user I want the ability to restart the game if I run out of time or run out of moves<br/>
+* As a user I want the ability to restart the game if I run out of time or run out of moves<br/>
-As a user I want the ability to clcik the 'Restart' button and have the game layout refesh<br/>
+* As a user I want the ability to clcik the 'Restart' button and have the game layout refesh<br/>

 Typography<br/>